mattcvincent/phpspec-phpunit-vm/README.md

 ```

 ###Point the test domain to the virtual machine
-Add this line to your 'hosts' file:
+Add this line to your hosts file:

 `192.168.10.10 homestead.app`